jump-dev/JuMP.jl/docs/src/containers.md

 ```

 In the [`@variable`](@ref) (resp. [`@constraint`](@ref)) macro, containers of
-variables (resp. constraints) can be created the following syntax
+variables (resp. constraints) can be created with the following syntax:

 * `name[index_set_1, index_set_2, ..., index_set_n]` creating an `n`-dimensional
   container of name `name`; or